gortee/PKS-Lab/docker/README.md

 # Docker-Image Creation
 One function inside docker is the creation of your own images.
 An image is a layer of things compiled into a very small package for distribution.
 You define what should be in a image with a text file called Dockerfile.
 Dockerfile definition is in layers which are loosely coupled then compiled together into a image by docker.
 Is to use it in action.
 You can find a complete list of command you can use in a Dockerfile at this site: https://docs.docker.com/engine/reference/builder/

+Exit the container (type `exit`).

-Let's create a blank directory for our new Dockerfile
+Now let's create a blank directory for our new Dockerfile

     cd
     mkdir first